SolarArbiter/SolarArbiter.github.io/data_model.md

 ### Uploads
 {: .anchor}

-Data may be uploaded to Solar Forecast Arbiter either through the API or the dashboard in either CSV or JSON format.
+Data may be uploaded to the Solar Forecast Arbiter either through the API or the dashboard in either CSV or JSON format.
 Valid files must have timestamps in ISO-8601 format with time zone.
 They must also include the value of the data, and a quality flag of either 0 or 1.

 Each file may only contain data for **one** observation or forecast variable.
 Multiple observation or forecast variables require multiple file uploads to their respective dashboard pages or API end points.

+Observation data uploads will be rejected if any time interval does not match the associated metadata interval length parameter.
+Missing data must be specified with an empty field, NaN, or NULL.

 #### CSV
 {: .anchor}